lehrig/kubeflow-ppc64le-examples/katib/README.md

+# How to run a Katib experiment with Kubeflow Pipelines

 Katib is a framework native to Kubernetes that also works with RedHat Openshift.
 Its purpose is to tune hyperparameters. \
 The idea is to create a YAML file that contains:
 - The parameters of the model